conoro/hugo.conoroneill.com/content/post/doa-salomon-vision-is-another-ankle-breaker.md

 Tags = []
 draft = false
 date = "2024-09-01T13:01:32+00:00"
-title = "The DOA Salomon Vision is another ankle breaker" slug = "doa-salomon-vision-is-another-ankle-breaker"
+title = "The DOA Salomon Vision is another ankle breaker - Running Shoe Review" slug = "salomon-vision-review-is-another-ankle-breaker"
 +++

 This won't be a long review.
 How could it be when I've only done 1 km in the Salomon Vision.
 It's more of a rant.